WPIRoboticsProjects/GRIP/README.md

 ### Running Tests

-To run tests on grip, use the included Gradle wrapper script on a Unix System:
+To do a complete check of functionality of GRIP, use the included Gradle wrapper script on a Unix System:

-    ./gradlew test
+    ./gradlew check

 On Windows:

-    gradlew test

-### Checking Style

-To check to see if code meets GRIP's style guides, use the included Gradle wrapper script on a Unix System:

-    ./gradlew checkstyleMain checkstyleTest

-On Windows:

-    gradlew test checkstyleMain checkstyleTest
+    gradlew check

 ## CUDA Support
 To enable CUDA acceleration, CUDA 10.0 needs to be installed on your computer.
 CUDA 10.1 may work on